practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/README.md

 $ sudo ./chicken-install srfi-152 # wait! this command may take some time
 ```

-This 1-batch-CHICKEN solution is only a bit slower (0.069 seconds for a 20 run average) than its 8-batch variant (0.055 seconds), but can't beat Gambit with 0.040 seconds in its old 8-batch variant.
+This 1-batch-CHICKEN solution is only a bit slower than its 8-batch variant, but can't beat Gambit in its old 8-batch variant.

 This begged the question: what about a speedy 1-batch solution with Gambit Scheme?